 It is the most common type of SQL injection attack in which the attacker uses the same communication channel for launching attacks and gathering their results.
 In-band SQL Injection is infamous among SQL injection attacks for its simplicity and efficiency.
 It has two sub-variant methods:

-1. Error-based SQL Injection: A technique in which the attacker determines the vulnerabilities of the system by deliberately causing the database to produce error messages.
-Later these error messages are used for returning full query results and revealing all the confidential information from the database.
-This technique can also be used for identifying vulnerabilities present in a website or web application and in obtaining additional information to redevelop malicious queries.
+A technique in which the attacker determines the vulnerabilities of the system by deliberately causing the database to produce error messages.
+Later, these error messages are used for returning full query results and revealing all the confidential information from the database.
+Attackers can also use this technique to identify vulnerabilities in a website or web application and gather additional information to craft malicious queries.

-2. Union-based SQL Injection: In this technique, the attacker gets the benefit of extracting information from the database by expanding results that are returned by the original query.
+In this technique, the attacker extracts information from the database by expanding the results returned by the original query.
 But the Union operator is only useful in case the original or new queries have the same number and data type of columns.

 Inferential (Blind) SQL Injection